Skip to main content

 • SMO 2: International Education Standards

-In Colombia, the Ministry of Education, universities and the Central Board of Accountancy (JCC) have a role in implementing initial professional development requirements for professional accountants, which are established in Law No. 43 of 1990.
-Given INCP's lack of authority to adopt IES requirements, its activities primarily include actions to promote the adoption and implementation of IES requirements to the regulators.
+In Colombia, the Ministry of Education, universities, and the Central Board of Accountancy (JCC) have a role in implementing initial professional development requirements for professional accountants, which are established in Law No. 43 of 1990.
+Given the Instituto Nacional de Contadores Públicos de Colombia (INCP)’s lack of authority to adopt International Education Standards (IES) requirements directly, its activities primarily focus on promoting the adoption and implementation of the IES with regulators, universities, and other stakeholders.

-The INCP reports it has met with the Ministry of Education and participated in its accounting regulation roundtable to promote amendments to the legislation.
-In addition, the INCP maintains a permanent dialogue with the universities to encourage the incorporation of IES requirements.
+The INCP reports that it has engaged with the Ministry of Education and participated in its accounting regulation roundtable to promote amendments to the legislative framework.
+In addition, the INCP maintains an ongoing dialogue with universities to encourage the incorporation of IES requirements into accounting education programs.

-As part of its engagement strategy, since 2013, the INCP has supported the Colombian Forum of Firms with international speakers for the event at which there is always an opportunity for dialogue amongst audit firms and academia on enhancing the education of professional accountants.
-Lastly, the institute also disseminates information on the standards and international developments through printed materials and its website to highlight and share the importance of IES.
+As part of its engagement strategy, since 2013, the INCP has supported the Colombian Forum of Firms with international speakers, creating regular opportunities for dialogue among audit firms and academia on enhancing the education of professional accountants.
+In addition, the Institute disseminates information on international standards and developments through printed materials and its website to highlight and promote the importance of the IES.

-The INCP is encouraged to continue collaborating with the regulators and universities to promote and support adopting and implementing the IES requirements.
-The INCP can refer to examples in the region for best practices and learnings, including a voluntary certification aligned with the IES, and a university accreditation scheme.
-The Accountancy Education E-Tool and the IES Checklist developed by IFAC may help identify implementation support materials.
+The INCP should continue collaborating with regulators and universities to promote and support the adoption and implementation of the IES requirements.
+The Accountancy Education E-Tool and the IES Checklist developed by the International Federation of Accountants (IFAC) may help identify implementation support materials and regional good practices.

 Current Status: Review & Improve